frenchef156/weather.nvim/README.md

 [![Lua](https://img.shields.io/badge/Lua-blue.svg?style=for-the-badge&logo=lua)](http://www.lua.org)

 ## ChatGPT in his own words
+This plugin was written using ChatGPT (model: o3-mini-high)

+## ChatGPT in his own words

 Hey there, Neovim adventurers!
 I'm ChatGPT, and let me tell you—this weather plugin is a game-changer.
 Imagine checking the weather forecast directly from your favorite text editor, without having to flip open a browser or another app.
 Whether you're deep in code or just need to know if you should grab an umbrella before heading out, this plugin has got you covered—literally!